storjarn/unrealworld-saves/README.md

 The `.gitignore` file is the key to not saving everything and the kitchen sink.

-The zip file is created in the `compress` task, with saves each character's folder as well as the ancestors folder.
+The zip file is created in the `compress` task, which saves each character's folder as well as the ancestors folder.

 The git commands are basic and probably could use some work for a certain refineness.

-If you're wondering, this does circumvent the idea of pure roguelike death, in that with this toolset you can revive a character from a savegame file state once it's been persisted in a zipfile.
+*If you're wondering*, this **does circumvent the idea of pure roguelike death**, in that with this toolset you can revive a character from a savegame file state once it's been persisted in a zipfile.

 Another crazy idea is that although this project is just for me, as I work through it, it could become a tool